aruiz-p/netwithalex/content/en/posts/tloc-ext.md

  exit
  ```

-### Interface #3 - MPLS TLOC
+### Interface #6 - Extended Internet TLOC on BR1-2

-This is a normal TLOC configuration that will use _BR1-2's IP address_ as default gateway for the MPLS transport to work.
+This is a normal TLOC configuration that will use _BR1-1's IP address_ as default gateway for the biz-internet transport.

 ```
 interface GigabitEthernet5
- description WAN VPN 0 Interface - MPLS ip address 172.17.1.5 255.255.255.252
+ description WAN VPN 0 Interface - biz-internet ip address 172.17.1.5 255.255.255.252
 !
 ip route 0.0.0.0 0.0.0.0 172.17.1.6